Carlos Correa Preview, Player Props: Twins vs. Rangers

 Carlos Correa At The Plate

-- Correa leads Minnesota with 99 hits and an OBP of .310, plus a team-best slugging percentage of .400.
+- Correa has 100 hits and an OBP of .310 to go with a slugging percentage of .401.
+All three of those stats rank first among Minnesota hitters this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.